Triangulation5/Pulse/CONTRIBUTING.md

     ```

 8.  **Create a Pull Request (PR)**:
-    Go to the original HabitMaster repository on GitHub and create a new Pull Request from your forked repository and branch.
+    Go to the original Pulse repository on GitHub and create a new Pull Request from your forked repository and branch.
 Provide a clear description of your changes.

 ## Code Style